Dear Tent: When did you get so high maintenance?

 After many successful (and a few unsuccessful) tent experiences on the playa I have found the home experience that works for me.
 Keep in mind that I live in California and can haul my gear to the playa, so I can be a little more extravagant than anyone who is traveling by plane and cannot bring all this gear…

-I use a simple tent that is large enough to stand in as my sleeping area and dressing room.
+THIS is the tent I have used for a few years now.
+It is beyond easy to set up, is large enough to stand in, has no vents or poles to worry about, and has room for my sleeping area and dressing room.
 I bring a portable clothing rack that I hang all my clothing on, hanging shoe shelves for some of the smaller go-to items, a plastic 3 drawer cart (for panties, bras, socks), and a 5 drawer cart for toiletries (a drawer each for eyes, skin, hair, feet, teeth).
 I label the front of each drawer so I know where everything is.
 I place a full length mirror in a sturdy corner, and set a storage bin directly outside the tent for my playa boots.
 I bring a portable bed frame and air mattress that is extremely comfortable (and off the ground!).
 I put storage stuff under the frame and a small (smallest portable one I can find) table by the bed for misc items and a battery operated lamp.
 I hang carabiners from inside loops to keep my always necessary items like dust masks, goggles, headlamp.
 For me, it is all about organization.
 If I can put everything away easily, I will find it easily.

 Everything else for my camp I keep outside my tent.
 A simple table for my kitchen setup and a couple bins underneath to keep everything tucked away when I’m not using it.
 I even put my stove in a bin when I am away from camp.
 Imagine the dust storms as a tornado that can throw everything anywhere.
 And I dont like a massive layer of dust on my pans and things…